google/WebFundamentals/src/site/tools/setup/devtools.markdown

     - Don't wait to see your site on a device; use device emulation and remote debugging now not later.
 notes:
   alias:
-    - Check out this good use case for aliases: list of <a href="http://tjholowaychuk.tumblr.com/post/26904939933/git-extras-introduction-screencast"> Git aliases</a>.
+    - Check out this list of <a href="http://tjholowaychuk.tumblr.com/post/26904939933/git-extras-introduction-screencast"> Git aliases</a>.
   firefox:
     - To test on Firefox browser, enable <a href="https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_View">Responsive Design View</a>.
   grunt:
-    - Check out this easy-to-follow <a href="http://24ways.org/2013/grunt-is-not-weird-and-hard/">blog post on using the grunt build tools</a>-- good resource if your new to build tools.
+    - Check out this <a href="http://24ways.org/2013/grunt-is-not-weird-and-hard/">blog post on using the grunt build tools</a>; good beginner's resource to web build tools.
+  windows:
+    - See these <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/ms682057(v=vs.85).aspx">instructions for setting up Windows aliases</a>.
 ---
 {% wrap content %}